The Gaia mission reveals amazing secrets about the Milky Way

 The Gaia Space Telescope presented its new data on nearly two billion stars in the Milky Way on Monday, with astonishing accuracy that makes it possible to map a galaxy teeming with life.

-Presenting the results of the Gaia telescope, one of the agency’s flagship missions launched in 2013, ESA Director-General Josef Asbacher said: “It’s a wonderful day for astronomy, and opens the door to new discoveries about the universe and our galaxy.”
+Presenting the results of the Gaia telescope, one of the agency’s flagship missions launched in 2013, ESA Director-General Josef Asbacher said: “It’s a wonderful day for astronomy, and opens the door to new discoveries regarding the universe and our galaxy.”

 This is the third data-collection mission undertaken by the space observatory, which is stationed 1.5 million kilometers from Earth versus the Sun, and aims to map our galaxy in all its dimensions, and thus understand its origin, structure and dynamics.